Dinner/ Polish Recipes/ Soup Recipes

 Notes

-• For this recipe you need to find cucumbers in brine which are naturally fermented (not quickly pickled with vinegar).
-The ingredients list should only include cucumbers, water, spices and NO vinegar.
+• For this recipe, you need to find cucumbers in brine which are naturally fermented (not quickly pickled with vinegar).
+The ingredients list should only include cucumbers, water, spices, and NO vinegar.

 • 1 cup of cucumber’s brine/juice – this is about 1/2 cup juice that you’ve squeezed out of the cucumbers + about 1/2 cup brine from the jar with cucumbers.
 You can use less!
 Make sure to add it gradually and taste the soup as you go!
+Don’t use dill pickle brine, it will be much more sour.

 • You can use frozen meat to make the broth.
 You don’t have to defrost it, you can add frozen meat directly into the pot.